microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 In JavaScript, the fundamental way that we group and pass around relevant data is through objects.
 In TypeScript, we represent those through _object types_.

-As we've seen, they can be anonymous
+As we've seen, they can be anonymous:

 ```ts twoslash
 function greet(person: { name: string; age: number }) {